Conjunctive Queries with Free Access Patterns under Updates: Variable Orders and Width Measures

 Given a CQAP $Q$ and a VO $\omega$, where the atoms of $Q$ have been already added, the function $\textsf{indicators}$ in Figure~\ref{fig:extended_variable_order} extends $\omega$ with indicator projections.
-At each variable $X$ in $\omega$, we compute the set $\calI$ of all possible indicator projections (Line 4).
-Such indicators $I_{\calZ}R$ are for relations $R$ whose atoms are not included in the subtree rooted at $X$ but share a non-empty set $\calZ$ of variables with $\{X\} \cup \dep_{\omega}(X)$.
-We choose from this set those indicators that form a cycle with the atoms in the subtree of $\omega$ rooted at $X$ (Line 5).
+It processes $\omega$ recursively in a bottom-up manner (Lines 1-2).
+At each variable $X$ in $\omega$, we compute the set $\calI$ of indicator projections (Line 4).
+Such indicator projections $I_{\calY\cap\calS}R$ are for relations $R$ whose atoms $R(\calY)$ are not included in the subtree rooted at $X$ but have schema $\calY$ that shares a non-empty set of variables with $\calS = \{X\} \cup \dep_{\omega}(X)$.
+We choose from this set those indicators that together with the atoms in the subtree rooted at $X$ form a cyclic query (Line 5).
 We achieve this using a variant of the GYO reduction~\cite{BeeriFMY83}.
 Given the hypergraph formed by the hyperedges representing these indicators $\calI$ and the atoms $\calR$, GYO repeatedly applies two rules until it reaches a fixpoint: (1) Remove a node that only appears in one hyperedge; (2) Remove a hyperedge that is included in another hyperedge.
 If the result of GYO is a hypergraph with no nodes and one empty hyperedge, then the input hypergraph is ($\alpha$-)acyclic.
-Otherwise, the input hypergraph is cyclic and the GYO's output is a hypergraph with cycles.
+Otherwise, the input hypergraph is cyclic and the GYO's output is a cyclic hypergraph.
 Our GYO variant, dubbed $\gyo^*$ in Figure~\ref{fig:extended_variable_order}, returns the hyperedges that originated from the indicator projections in $\calI$ and contribute to this non-empty output hypergraph.
-The chosen indicator projections become children of $X$ (Line 6).
+This set of chosen indicator projections, which is empty if the input hypergraph is ($\alpha$-)acyclic, are added as children of $X$ (Line 6).

-In the rest of this paper, whenever we refer to a variable order, we always assume an extended VO.
+The next proposition states that joining a query with the indicator projections constructed by the function \textsf{indicators} in Figure~\ref{fig:extended_variable_order} does not change the result of the query.
+The proof of the proposition is in Appendix~B.1 of the technical report~\cite{access_pattern_arxiv}. \begin{prop} For any CQAP $Q(\calO | \calI)$ and VO $\omega$ for $Q$, $Q(\calO | \calI)$ is equivalent to a CQAP $Q'(\calO | \calI)$, whose body is the conjunction of the atoms of $Q$ and the indicator projections at the leaves of the VO returned by \textsf{indicators}(Q, $\omega$). \end{prop}

+The following example illustrates the construction of indicator projections as described by the function \textsf{indicators} in Figure~\ref{fig:extended_variable_order}.
+Examples~\ref{exa:effect_of_indicators} and \ref{ex:triangle_three_tails} show that indicator projections can reduce the preprocessing and update time for CQAPs.